wazuh/wazuh-documentation/source/ossec_docker.rst

 - ALERTS_FROM_EMAIL: The email address the alerts should come from.
 Defaults to ``ossec@$HOSTNAME``.
 - ALERTS_TO_EMAIL: The destination email address for SMTP notifications, required for SMTP notifications.
 No default.

-.. note:: All SMTP and SYSLOG configuration variables are only applicable to the first time setup.
+.. note:: All SMTP and SYSLOG configuration variables are only applicable for the first time setup.
 Once the container's data volume has been initialized, all the configuration options for OSSEC can be changed.

 Once the system starts up, you can execute the standard OSSEC commands using docker.
 For example, to list active agents: ::